james-garriss/test-paths-filter/README.md

 # test-paths-filter
-The purpose of this repo is to test the paths filter GitHub action.
+The purpose of this repo is to test the paths filter GitHub action:

 https://github.com/dorny/paths-filter